oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 Column numbers are expressed in the measurement unit specified by `theRun.columnKind` ([§3.14.27](#columnkind-property)).

 A SARIF viewer **MAY** choose to present column numbers that match the visual offset of each character from the beginning of the line.
-These “visual” column numbers might not match the column numbers contained in the SARIF file.
+These "visual" column numbers might not match the column numbers contained in the SARIF file.

 > NOTE 2: Such a mismatch might occur if, for example, the line contains a tab character, or an accented character represented by a base character plus a combining character.